 * Search online to understand the market.
 Craigslist is the easiest and most efficient place to search for comparable properties.
 I have a two bedroom, two bathroom condo overlooking a park in a nice area in San Francisco.
 I first search for ALL two bedroom, two bathroom condos in my area.
 Then I narrow the list down to five listings that are as close to my unit as possible.
 Seldom will I find a perfect match, but I come close.
 Then I refine my search further by inputting an upper maximum price in the search 20% higher than the average of the five listings to make sure there isn't anything I'm missing.
 The markets are relatively efficient within a +/- 10% pricing range, but you never know.

 * Avoid pricing ending in $X.000.
 In other words, $3,499, $3,497, or $3,495 looks more attractive than $3,500.
+You will maximize rental income by providing better pricing.
 Pricing just below the hundreds figure also helps when prospects are searching online.
 The search engine might miss the whole figure, but the simple truth is that $3,495 sounds better than multiple listings at $3,500.
 There are countless studies which have proven this fact and there are whole courses on pricing in business school.

 * Better to price high than too low.
 Unlike selling a property, where pricing low helps draw people in to create a bidding war, pricing a rental property low will unlikely get you a better price.
 There is no bidding war culture for rental properties yet.
 In all my years of landlording experience in San Francisco, I've yet to have someone offer me a higher monthly rent.
 Instead, tenants will sweeten their offer by paying for 3, 6, 12 months up front and hand over a higher security deposit.
 At the end of the day, none of that increases my rental return because I'm expecting my tenants to pay me in full anyway.
 The only two things that increases my rental return are higher rent and lower costs (mortgage and maintenance).